bright/new-www/content/blog/how-i-became-a-software-tester-in-1-year.md

 ### 4. Signing up for the postgraduate studies and preparing for the ISTQB exam

 I started my one-year postgraduate studies in Software Testing at the WSB University in Gdańsk.
-The first semester was all about getting ready for the ISTQB exam.
-ISTQB syllabus was my “bedtime story”.
+The first semester was all about getting ready for the ISTQB exam. **ISTQB syllabus was my “bedtime story”**.
 I read it every day.
 It wasn't only about reading, there was lots of googling involved in the process. 😉  I had to check out lots of terms from the book.
 It was the hard work with the syllabus to really understand what it is all about.

 The studies at WSB University were useful because my lecturers were software testers who do that job on a daily basis.
 So I could really understand the daily challenges that go with the work in IT.